traveldevel/iothub-ro/data-ingestion-processing.md

 # Scalable data ingestion from device

-Each LANSCAPE has its own Kafka Instance
+Each LANSCAPE has its own Kafka Instance with 3 topics per TENANT

 ## Kafka Topics (for each Project specific to a Tenant of a Landscape)